Grimmandrewj/Home_Sales_Analysis/README.md

 ## Goal
-- In this assignment, I was tasked with utilizing SparkSQL to determine key metrics about home sales today
+- In this assignment, I was tasked with utilizing SparkSQL to determine key metrics about home sales today.
-- I was to use Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table was uncached
+- I was to use Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table was uncached.
 - The data consisted of ID number of the purchase, date of purchase, date the home was built, price, number of bedrooms, bathrooms, and floors, square footage, view rating, etc.

 ## Method